« View All Posts

 October 18th, 2021

-Company Driver Salary
+Company Truck Driver Salary

 Company drivers can expect to make between $75,000 and $135,000 per year at a top-paying trucking carrier.

-Lease Driver Salary
+Lease/Independent Contractor Truck Driver Salary

 After all expenses, lease drivers can expect to take home between $120,00 and $170,000 per year.

-Owner-Operator Salary
+Owner-Operator Truck Driver Salary

 Owner-operators in the top ten percent can make anywhere between $180,000 and $350,000 per year when they partner with top-paying trucking carriers.

-What Factors Determine a Trucker’s Salary?
+What Factors Determine Truck Driver Pay?

-A driver running regularly and making their deliveries on time can expect to make an average amount each month, but they can increase their salary depending upon the type of freight they’re hauling, what type of driver they are and how long they stay out on the road.
+A driver running regularly and making their deliveries on time can expect to make an average amount each month, but they can increase their salary depending upon the type of freight they’re hauling, what type of driver they are, and how long they stay out on the road.

 Type of Driver